hkvision/ipex-llm/python/friesian/DEVCATALOG_toolkit.md

 You are highly recommended to run the online serving pipeline using our provided Docker image.

 Note that we have already prepared scripts to easily launch the Docker containers for online serving.
 You need to run the following steps on bare metal to start the online services.
-If you run the training pipeline in the Docker image, type `Ctrl+D` or `exit` to exit the container and go back to your development system.
+If you run the training pipeline in the Docker image, first type `Ctrl+D` or `exit` to exit the container and go back to your development system.

 **a.
 Set Up Docker Image**

 Pull the provided Docker image:

 ```